 Net Sales.
 Net sales increased by \$29.7 million, or 3.8%, to \$809.7 million in fiscal year 2017 compared to \$780.0 million in fiscal year 2016.
 Net sales increased due to \$72.1 million in incremental sales from our new stores and stores not yet included in same store sales and \$10.6 million in sales from an additional week in fiscal year 2017.
 Our increase in net sales was partially offset by a 6.5% decrease in same store sales, including an 11.5% decrease in same store sales for our hunting department.
 Our twelve new stores opened in fiscal 2017 generated net sales of \$48.6 million during this period.
-Existing stores that were not included in same store sales generated \$23.6 million in additional net sales in fiscal year 2017.
+Existing stores that were not included in same store sales generated \$23.6 million in additional net sales in fiscal year 2017 over fiscal year 2017.

 With respect to same store sales, our clothing department realized an increase in same store sales of 1.4%.
 Our other 5 departments (camping, fishing, hunting, footwear, and optics, electronics, and accessories) incurred decreases in same store sales.
 In particular, we saw decreases of 2.5%, 0.6%, 11.5%, 0.2% and 4.7%, respectively in these departments.
 The main contributing factor to the decrease in these departments was a decrease in foot traffic in our stores, which was a result of a decreased demand in firearms and ammunition.
 Firearms and ammunitions decreased by 9.4% and 15.8%, respectively, during fiscal year 2017 compared to fiscal year 2016.
-We experienced a decrease in demand for firearms and ammunition due in part to the change in the U.S. government administration and anticipated less regulation being put forward to tighten restrictions on gun ownership.
+We experienced a decrease in demand for firearms and ammunition to tightern erstrictions on gun ownership.
 As of February 3, 2018, we had 75 stores included in our same store sales calculation.
-As fiscal year 2017 contained 53 weeks of operations, we exclude net sales during the 53rd week from our calculation of same store sales.
+As fiscal year 2017 contained 53 weeks of operations, we exclude net sales during the 53ed week from our calculation of same store sales.